johanbrook/johanbrook.com/src/site/now.md

 ## Since the last update…

-…I've become a father.
-In December, our daughter was born.
-It's a whole new life, but it feels very natural.
-We're happy that she's well, and every day is bringing something new with it.
+…we've managed through the spring with our daughter!
+It's beyond expectations.
+I'll be off for parental leave in October, but before that we hope to go to Italy for a month.
+It's the first time in 7 years I'm off work this long, so I'm a bit nervous but of course excited.
+I'm not sure what to expect yet, since I don't know what kind of person she'll be at that time.
+But I'm looking forward to see how _I_ am as a non-working person.
+I'm not worried, just curious.

+Corona is still a thing in Stockholm, so there's been a stay-at-home Spring, naturally.
+But I'm really happy over us doing so many fun outdoor things with friends and family.
+We've managed to gather a lot of people for outdoors drinks and food, and of that I am proud and happy.

+The summer is looking good for us.
+A nice mix between family hanging and domestic traveling.
+We'll go down to the west and south coast of Sweden, which is amazing.
+I'm thankful for our car (which I just bought new tires for).

+I've been learning the programming language Rust on some evenings.
+It's exciting to learn something new again, where I'm thrown into a whole new paradigm.
+I'd like to write a post with my findings too.

 ## Reading

 I've finished:

-- "Röde Orm", by Frans G. Bengtsson.
+- _"Zen Mind, Beginner's Mind"_, by Suzuki Shunryu.
+- _"Please Kill Me: The Uncensored Oral History of Punk"_, by Legs McNeil and Gillian McCain.

 ### Currently reading

-_"Please Kill Me: The Uncensored Oral History Of Punk"_, by Legs McNeil and Gillian McCain.
+_"This Life – Secular Faith and Spiritual Freedom"_, by Martin Hägglund.

 ### Want to read

-"Utvandrarna", by Vilhelm Moberg.
+- _"Utvandrarna"_, by Vilhelm Moberg.

 ## Habits to keep